The Fort Worth Music Therapy Fund exists to increase access to music therapy in Texas by providing financial assistance to clients and interns.

 Treasurer of the Board

 Ellie Sloan graduated from Texas A&M University with a degree in History, and the University of Kent in Athens where she received her master’s degree in Heritage Management, nonprofit administration.
 Ellie has a background in grant writing and nonprofit development and currently serves as the Serving and Volunteer Coordinator at The Grove Church in Dallas and assists nonprofits with grant writing.

 Outside of work, Ellie serves in the Belong disAbility Ministry performing arts programs in Highland Park.

-Ana-Alicia Lopez, MT-BC has been a practicing Board-Certified Music Therapist for 10 years.
+Ana-Alicia Lopez, MM, MT-BC has been a practicing Board-Certified Music Therapist for 10 years.
 She is a Central Texas native and now lives in Southwest Florida with her husband.
 She and her husband own and operate The House of Music Therapy which primarily serves children, adolescents, and adults with intellectual, developmental, and mental health disorders.
-Ana is finishing her master’s degree in Music Therapy with an emphasis in Neurologic Music Therapy at Colorado State University.
+Ana recently competed her master’s degree in Music Therapy with an emphasis in Neurologic Music Therapy at Colorado State University.

 Ana enjoys spending time with her “old-lady boxer” and two active cats.
 Ana is also a tandem cyclist and, since moving to Florida, certified open-water scuba diver.